mattijn/topojson/docs/installation.md

 ## Development Install

-To run the full test suite a few additional dependencies are required:
+To run the full test suite a few additional dependencies are required, next to the hard and soft dependencies:

 - `pytest`
 - `geojson`
-- `pyshp` (for `import shapefile`)
+- `pyshp` (to be able to do `import shapefile`)